-Koh Phangan is a tropical island, much different to where most of us are used to and so you can expect to see a different kind of wildlife also.
+Koh Phangan is a tropical island, quite different to what most of us are used to and so you can expect to see a different kind of wildlife also.
 Let’s take a look at what you might see…

 Common House Gecko

-These little things are your friend and nothing to be scared of, they’ll share your dorm, house, bungalow and every wall you look at.
+These little things are your friends and they are nothing to be scared of, they’ll share your dorm, house, bungalow and they stick to every wall you look at.
 You will get used to them in time.

-These little geckos are good to have around as they eat spiders and other insects, so they act as a kind of pest control although the poor cute things are the prey of the much larger Tokay gecko.
+These little geckos are good to have around as they eat spiders and other insects, so they act as pest control although the poor cute things fall prey to the much larger Tokay gecko.

-The big lizards that pop up and takes you by surprise if you haven’t seen them before!
-These big geckos are commonly known as Tokay geckos and are one of the largest geckos alive today.
+The big lizards pop up and take you by surprise if you haven’t seen them before!
+These big geckos are commonly known as Tokay geckos and are some of the largest geckos alive today.
 They get their name 'Tokay' gecko because of the sound they make 'too-kay'.

-They are quite distinctive fellows with grey/blue skin covered with several brownish red spots.
-This colouration of the Tokay is import to its lifestyle as it change can it, either lighten or darken, so as to be less noticeable to other animals.
+They are quite distinctive fellows with grey/blue skin covered in brownish red spots.
+This colouration is important for the Tokay.
+It is able to lighten or darken, so as to be less noticeable to other animals.

-They can be very loud these geckos and people have many different ways of describing this sound (some too rude to mention).
-These calls are used for communication and to find members of the opposite sex, a bit like a gecko serenade although less tuneful.
-They also make a hissing or croaking noise as a means of defense when being attacked.
+They can be very loud, these geckos and people have many different ways of describing this sound (some too rude to mention).
+The geckos call to communicate and to find members of the opposite sex, a bit like a gecko serenade though less tuneful.
+When threatened, they make a hissing or croaking noise as a means of defense.

-One very interesting thing we have learned about the Tokay gecko is that they have folds of skin that prevent it from casting a shadow whilst resting on a tree!
+One very interesting thing we have learned about the Tokay gecko is that it has folds of skin that prevent it from casting a shadow whilst resting on a tree!
 How cool!
 This means they can relax and go unnoticed by predators.
 They open up this skin fold and it allows them to blend in with the tree bark.

 Little Running Lizards or snouted Lizard